ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 ## List buckets
 {: #compatibility-api-list-buckets}

-A `GET` request sent to the endpoint root returns a list of buckets that are associated with the specified service instance.
+A `GET` request sent to the endpoint root returns a list of buckets that belong to the specified service instance.

 Header                    | Type   | Required? |  Description
 --------------------------|--------|---| -----------------------------